s-chh/Find-Duplicate-Photos-Video/README.md

 # Duplicate-Photos-Finder
 Find and delete all the duplicate images in a folder.
 Repeats it for all sub-directories as well.

 v2 uses 2x2 average pooling to reduce the image size.
-Provides faster detection time with lower memory consumption.
+Provides faster detection time and lower memory consumption.

 <br>